 That means that you should definitely bring your own pillow on board the plane.
 Not only does it keep you comfortable during long flights, but it also keeps you healthy.

-Yes, you can bring a blanket on an airplane in both your carry-on bag and checked bag.
+Yes, you can bring a blanket (even weighted blankets) on an airplane in both your carry-on bag and checked bag.
 However, there are certain limitations.